Fiery767/SIMON/README.md

 https://libgdx.badlogicgames.com/index.html
 ```

 Simon is a repeat memory game that allows the user to test their memory skills by pressing the sequence of colors that are displayed.
 The screen will output a sequence and then the player must copy the exact pattern correctly to move onto the next sequence.
-If the player fails t0 complete the sequence, the game will stop and will reset.
+If the player fails to complete the sequence, the game will stop and will reset.